-If you’ve never been to watch or compete, that should be on your list of things to do in April.
+If you’ve never been to watch, compete or even be in the city on Patriot’s Day, it absolutely should be on your short list of things to do in April.

 Everyone wants to qualify for Boston (via another marathon) to run the famous route from Hopkinton to the city.
 But what does it take to run a marathon and qualify for Boston?

-Drive – There will be bad days and good days.
+There will be bad days and good days.
 What you do when it gets tough will help catapult you to faster times and quicker recovery days.
 Having a coach can help keep you motivated when the going gets tough.